xmos/lib_awe/doc/user_guide/index.rst

 How to reduce lib_awe memory usage and allow for more memory of the AWE tile?
 .............................................................................

-There are a number of ways to reduce the memory usage on the XCORE tile where lib_awe is placed:
+There are a number of ways to reduce the memory usage on the XCORE tile where lib_awe is placed and consequently allow more HEAP for AWE:

 - Disable the Flash File System.
 This saves around 10 kB on the AWE tile.
 - Reduce number of threads.
 Each DSP worker thread requires around 4 kB of supporting memory.